 That’s why we want to clear debt ASAP!

-Step 1: Find out how much debt you have
+Find out how much you owe

+Use this tool to track it (it’s the second link on this list).
 It’ll help you find out how much you owe to each company and what your interest rates are.

 Stop right now and do this.